Mortgage Calculator

 Example scenario

-Use this worked example to see how a realistic US mortgage estimate can change when you include common housing costs beyond principal and interest.
+Use this worked example to see how a realistic US mortgage estimate can include common housing costs beyond principal and interest, even when PMI is not added by default.

 • Home price: $400,000